hansrajdas/algorithms/copy_README.md

-# Algorithms in C and Python
-* All programs are categorized in level 1 to 4(1 being easiest)

 ## List of Algorithms
 - [Karatsuba algo](karatsuba.py): Efficient way to multiply 2 numbers, karatsuba algo.
 - [Topological sort](topological_sort.py): Topological order of directed acyclic graph(DAG) using DFS.